 The Audit Committee has pre-approved the retention of E&Y to perform audit and non-audit services in an amount up to \$5,000, provided that (i) the chairman of the Audit Committee is notified of each such retention within 48 hours, and (ii) the annual aggregate of such pre-approved services does not exceed \$15,000.
 The current policy of the Audit Committee is to review and approve all other proposed audit and non-audit services prior to the engagement of independent registered public accountants to perform such services.
 Review and approval of such services generally occur at the Audit Committee's regularly scheduled quarterly meetings.
 In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the Audit Committee has delegated to its chairman the authority to approve audit and non-audit services.
 Any audit or non-audit services approved pursuant to such delegation of authority must be reported to the full Audit Committee at its next regularly scheduled meeting.
-During fiscal 2011 and 2010, all pre-approved audit and non-audit services performed by E&Y were in accordance with the policies and procedures established by the Audit Committee and all other audit and non-audit services performed by the Company's independent registered public accountants were approved in advance by the Audit Committee.
+During fiscal 2013 and 2012, all pre-approved audit and non-audit services performed by E&Y were in accordance with the policies and procedures established by the Audit Committee and all other audit and non-audit services performed by the Company's independent registered public accountants were approved in advance by the Audit Committee.

-Audit-related fees in fiscal 2011 pertained primarily to evaluating a change in the date for testing for goodwill impairment.
-Audit-related fees in fiscal 2010 pertained primarily to the transition of auditors and the response to an SEC comment letter.
+Audit-related fees in fiscal 2013 pertained primarily to a subscription to E&Y's online accounting research tool.
+Audit-related fees in fiscal 2012 pertained primarily to review of the proposed amendments to the 2005 LTIP.

-3 Tax fees in fiscal 2011 pertained to service in connection with the review of the Company's tax return for fiscal 2010.
+Tax fees in fiscal 2013 and 2012 pertained to services in connection with the review of the Company's tax return for the prior fiscal year.

-SHAREHOLDER PROPOSALS FOR 2013 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR 2015 ANNUAL MEETING

-Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2013 annual meeting of shareholders must do so in writing.
-The proposal must be received at the Company's principal executive offices by January 5, 2013.
-In addition, with respect to any matter proposed by a shareholder at the 2013 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 20, 2013.
+Any shareholder desiring to submit a proposal for inclusion in the proxy material relating to the 2015 annual meeting of shareholders must do so in writing.
+The proposal must be received at the Company's principal executive offices by January 9, 2015.
+In addition, with respect to any matter proposed by a shareholder at the 2015 annual meeting but not included in the Company's proxy materials, the proxy holders designated by the Company may exercise discretionary voting authority if appropriate notice of the shareholder proposal is not received by the Company at its principal executive office by March 25, 2015.